-In an agriculture based economy, income is directly proportional to the productivity of the agricultural crops.
-The programme through its various interventions under agriculture production enhancement as well as by creating irrigation potential and land reclamation has resulted in increase in productivity and crop production area in the programme villages.
+In an agriculture based economy, income is directly proportional to the productivity of the agricultural crops. e programme through its various interventions under agriculture production enhancement as well as by creating irrigation potential and land reclamation has resulted in increase in productivity and crop production area in the programme villages.

-• 68% of the respondent report increase in productivity of various Agricultural crops compared to 70% of last year.
+• 78% of the respondent reported increase in productivity of various Agricultural crops compared to 68% of last year.

-The data from the primary survey indicates that about 68% of the respondent families have clearly mentioned that there are increases in productivity of various agricultural crops during the past years as against 70% of last year and 86% of the above farmers mentioned this increase has been realized due to the programme interventions on agriculture productivity.
+e data from the primary survey indicates that about 78% of the respondent families have clearly mentioned that there are increases in productivity of various agricultural crops during the past years as against 68% of last year and 87% of the above farmers mentioned this increase has been realized due to the programme interventions on agriculture productivity.

-It is also essential to correlate the agriculture productivity with the increase in crop production area and irrigation potential.
-The programme is creating various land development activities for reclaiming the non cultivated lands.
-These lands primarily owned by the poor families with no or very low yield from these lands.
+It is also essential to correlate the agriculture productivity with the increase in crop production area and irrigation potential. e programme is creating various land development activities for reclaiming the non cultivated lands. ese lands primarily owned by the poor families with no or very low yield from these lands.

-- For 70% families there has been an increase in crop production area. - 87% of families reported increase in irrigation area.
+- For 79% families reported there has been an increase in crop production area. - 90% of families reported increase in crop production area due to project intervention.

 Similarly, life saving irrigation, particularly in erratic weather condition helps the farmers a lot to secure their crops.
-Various water bodies, irrigation canals and micro irrigation systems have been created by the programme to create irrigation potential in the programme villages.
-This provides life saving irrigation during kharif (Rainy) season when there is a dry spell for 10-15 days during the season.
+Various water bodies, irrigation canals and micro irrigation systems have been created by the programme to create irrigation potential in the programme villages. is provides life saving irrigation during kharif (Rainy) season when there is a dry spell for 10 - 15 days during the season.
 Besides, the farmers are now taking rabi (winter) crops with the available water from these sources and take second and third crop in one year of time.
-About 70% of the farmers are reporting that there is an increase in crop production area and 87% of them opine that it's due to the programme activities.
+About 79% of the farmers are reporting that there is an increase in crop production area and 90% of them opine that it's due to the programme activities.

-However it is very interesting to note that 68% of the farmers have reported that the irrigation has been increased and most of them (92%) have said that it's due to the programme interventions.
-This impact not only increases the crop production and productivity in these remote tribal villages rather saves the crop loss due to uneven weather conditions and other environmental effects.
+However it is very interesting to note that 68% of the farmers have reported that the irrigation has been increased and most of them (88%) have said that it's due to the programme interventions.

+is impact not only increases the crop production and productivity in these remote tribal villages rather saves the crop loss due to uneven weather conditions and other environmental e ects.